jhatch3/C/README.md

 # About
-I will be uploading project I do while I learn c too this repo.
-I am currently in my second year at the University of Oregon, and working towards a BS in CS.
+While I learn C I will be constantly updating this repo with projects I do.